Skip to content

 # log the request

-logger.write(f"[ front_controller] request: {request}\n")
+logger.write(f"[ front_controller] requête : {request}\n")

-# we terminate the thread if requested
+# the thread is interrupted if requested

 sleep_time = config["sleep_time"]